 whatever we feel like, sleep at any hotel that has a room.... and so on.

 They need to pee, often.
-They may get carsick on long road trips.
+They may be prone to dog travel anxiety and/or motion sickness.
 They can't eat a candy bar or drink coke from a vending machine.
 They aren't allowed to sleep in any hotel, guest-house or rental that they like.

 If your puppy or dog is going on holiday with you, then you'll need to consider exactly how you're getting to your destination first.